mebeingken/wappler-bull-queues/README.md

 * Optionally create a queue with the default set of parameters (see below)
 * Optionally delay job x number of milliseconds
 * Optionally remove the job from the queue when completed
+* Optionally remove the job from the queue when failed
 * Responds with the job id

 ### Queue Status